danog/MadelineProtoDocs/docs/API_docs/constructors/messageActionWebViewDataSent.md

-Data from an opened [reply keyboard bot web app](https://core.telegram.org/api/bots/webapps) was relayed to the bot that owns it (user side service message).
+Data from an opened [reply keyboard bot mini app](https://core.telegram.org/api/bots/webapps) was relayed to the bot that owns it (user side service message).

 Clients should display a service message with the text `Data from the «$text» button was transferred to the bot.`